 Excerpted from the NYSEG website: Please call 1-800-572-1131 to report any electricity emergency.
 Or you may report the outage HERE.
 For natural gas emergencies, please call 1.800.572.1121.
 Please remember: Stay away from downed power lines.
 Even lines that appear “dead” can be deadly.
 Also, stay out of flooded basements because energized wiring, outlets or natural gas service may pose a hazard.

+When your power is out, we encourage you to notify us of the outage.
+If it’s available, an estimated restoration time specific to your location will be displayed once you enter your phone or account number.
 An estimated restoration time is the time we expect power to be restored.
 Each estimated restoration time is determined after we complete a damage assessment.
 The time is based on our current knowledge of damage and it may change periodically if weather or other circumstances cause additional outages or if we locate previously unknown damage to our system.
 Please check back regularly or refresh the page for updates; however, for your location (your house or business address) the best estimate may be the one specific to your account.

 BEARS live here too -- Please secure your garbage!